amiramix/SteamOnFreeBSD/README.md

 You need to have a recent nvidia-driver with LINUX compatibality support or an AMD graphics card that is supported by FreeBSD.
 See [FreeBSD Wiki](https://wiki.freebsd.org/Graphics) for further information.

-* Run the install.sh as root.
+* Run the install.sh or install_x86_64.sh as root.
 * Extract steam.tar.gz as root: tar -zxvf steam.tar.gz  -C /
 * Start steam with ./steamrun as normal user.